-BMS works among some of the most marginalised and least evangelised people, in some of the most fragile places on earth.
-They aim to bring life in all its fullness through seven key ministries: church, development, education, health, justice, leadership and relief.
+BMS works among some of the world's most marginalised people, in some of the most fragile places on earth.
+The Society aims to bring life in all its fullness through seven key ministries: church, development, education, health, justice, leadership and relief.

-We support BMS and pray for our two link missionary families in Uganda.
+We support BMS and pray for our two link BMS workers.

 Christian Aid aims to

 • help in practical ways to end it